BajanVlogs/SuperCrates/README.md

 Format for Items.yml is
 ID:Damage:Amount:Enchant:Level

-Edit Crate Location in the Main.php
+Edit Crate Location in the Main.php or by doing /setcrate

 Cratekey command